 An internal 810 million byte (770 MB) Hard Disk Drive (HDD).
 A 3.5-inch Floppy Disk Drive (FDD) supports 2HD (1.44 MB) floppy disks and 2DD (720 KB) floppy disks.
-The FDD can also be installed in an attachment (option with 400CS) for connection as an external device.
+The FDD can also be installed in an attachment (optional with the 410CS) for connection as an external device.

-☐ CD-ROM Drive (option with 400CS)
+☐ CD-ROM Drive (optional with the 410CS)

 A full-size, quadruple-speed CD-ROM drive module can be installed instead of the FDD module.
-The CD-ROM drive contains an ATAPI (AT attachment packet interface) interface controller, and supports the following formats: audio CD, photo CD, and ISO 9660.
+The CD-ROM drive contains an ATAPI (AT attachment packet interface) interface controller, and supports the following formats: audio CD, photo CD, CD-plus, and ISO 9660.